 Below is a list of major changes released in NMath 7.0:

-Please try the new versions on NuGet below.
+Please try the new versions on NuGet.
 Feedback welcome as always.